murrain/handbook/how-we-work/communicating.md

 * * * * *

-**Zoom Norms**
+## Zoom Norms
+We are aware after years of pandemic [Zoom fatigue](https://www.atlassian.com/blog/teamwork/science-just-confirmed-what-you-already-knew-zoom-fatigue-is-real) is becoming increasingly real.
+That said, our primary communication mechanism remains Zoom, and we are working to, wherever possible, update our norms so that they do not further Zoom fatigue among our team members.

 -   **Include a Zoom link in calendar invites.** Please include both web link and phone dial-in information.
-If you use the [Zoom Scheduler](https://chrome.google.com/webstore/detail/zoom-scheduler/kgjfgplpablkjnlkjmjdecgdpfankdle) Chrome Extension, you can easily add this information via the "Make it a Zoom Meeting" button on every Google Calendar event.
+Our built-in Zoom + Google Workspace integration should make it trivial to add a Zoom link to every calendar invitation.

 -   **Turn on video by default.** Seeing each others' faces is important, because it directly [fosters empathy](https://hbr.org/2013/12/the-focused-leader).

 -   **Use one camera per person.** Even if you're in the same office as some of the other participants, try to use separate computers/cameras.
 This ensures everyone's face can be seen, and helps create a consistent experience for all participants, especially those who can't be co-located.